Skip to content Skip to footer

 If permalink https://w3id.org/workflowhub/workflow-ro-crate/1.0 redirects to https://about.workflowhub.eu/Workflow-RO-Crate/1.0/index.html (a HTML page), then try retrieving https://about.workflowhub.eu/Workflow-RO-Crate/1.0/ro-crate-metadata.json.

-5. If the returned/extracted document is valid JSON and have a root data entity, this is the RO-Crate Metadata File.
+7. If the returned/extracted document is valid JSON-LD and has a Root Data Entity, this is the RO-Crate Metadata File.